 (MR Ch.5 s.5.10.2)

-Minimum acceptable level – The minimum acceptable level of IESO-controlled grid system security is the level afforded by observance of emergency condition operating limits.
+Minimum acceptable level of security– The minimum acceptable level of IESO-controlled grid system security is the level afforded by observance of emergency condition operating limits.
 All necessary steps are to be taken, including the interruption of non-dispatchable load and price responsive load, in accordance with section 2.7.8 of this market manual to observe emergency condition operating limits.

-BPS and interconnections – The IESO shall use all available means to re-prepare BPS parts of the system and IROL interfaces to emergency condition operating limits within 30 minutes following any respected contingency.
-The 30-minute period starts following the occurrence of the contingency.
+Time to re-prepare IROLs – The IESO shall use all available means to re-prepare IROLs to emergency condition operating limits within the IROL Tv following any respected contingency.
+In the case of IROLs that secure the system for thermal cascading, the IROL Tv is the time associated with the limited time rating of the overloaded equipment.
+In the case of all other IROLs, the IROL Tv is 30 minutes.
+The re-preparation time period starts following the occurrence of the contingency.

-Mandatory planning – The IESO must have plans to re-prepare BPS parts of the system and IROL interfaces to emergency condition operating limits within 30 minutes following the occurrence of respected contingencies.
+Re-preparation plans for IROLs – The IESO must have plans to re-prepare IROLs to emergency condition operating limits within the IROL Tv following the occurrence of respected contingencies.
 Re-preparation plans shall not utilize control actions that increase non-dispatchable load and price responsive load shedding until resources have been committed in accordance with the Area Reserve criteria in section 3.4 of this market manual.

-Publication – The IESO publishes and maintains a power system restoration plan for Ontario in the event of a complete or partial blackout of the IESO-controlled grid (refer to MM 7.8).
+Power system restoration plan – The IESO publishes and maintains a power system restoration plan for Ontario in the event of a complete or partial blackout of the IESO-controlled grid (refer to MM 7.8).

 – End of Section –